vega/vega-lite/site/tutorials/gettings_started.md

 ...
 ```

-this encoding maps the values for field `a` to the *encoding channel* `x` (the x-location of the points).
+The encoding maps the values for field `a` to the *encoding channel* `x` (the x-location of the points).
 In addition to the mapping, we also have to specify the data type.
 Vega-Lite currently supports four data types: `ordinal`, `nominal`, `quanititative`, and `temporal`.
 The difference between these types is explained in the [documentation for data types]({{stite.baseurl}}/docs/encoding.html#types).
 It is required that you provide a data type for an encoding.

-In the visualization that we just crated, Vega-Lite automatically added an axis with labels for the different categories as well as an axis title.
+In the visualization above, Vega-Lite automatically adds an axis with labels for the different categories as well as an axis title.
 However, 3 points are still overlapping in each category.
 So far, we have only defined a visual encoding for the field `a`.
 We can add another visual encoding for the field `b`.

 ```json
 ...